-Competition is booming for lenders, and with profitability already a struggle in today’s market, how you market your services can make all of the difference.
+Competition is heating up for lenders, and with profitability becoming a struggle in today’s market, the way you market your services can make all of the difference.
+By creating a reliable funnel of leads through strategic marketing, you can guard your business against coming challenges.

-Mortgage lenders must focus on leveraging their expertise in a way that helps borrowers feel more confident throughout the mortgage process.
+To win interest and trust, mortgage lenders need to focus on leveraging their expertise in a way that helps borrowers feel more confident throughout the mortgage process.

 As Brent Vallat, Head of Lending for Varo Money, puts it: